fivetran/dbt_iterable/README.md

   - package: fivetran/iterable
     version: [">=1.4.0", "<1.5.0"]
 ```

+#### Database Incremental Strategies
+Many of the models in this package are materialized incrementally, so we have configured our models to work with the different strategies available to each supported warehouse.

+For **BigQuery** and **Databricks All Purpose Cluster runtime** destinations, we have chosen `insert_overwrite` as the default strategy, which benefits from the partitioning capability.

+For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

+> Regardless of strategy, we recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.

 #### Databricks Configuration
 - **Databricks Runtime 12.2** or later is required to run all models in this package.